It is unfortunate that we have a stigma about sex therapy in our society, particularly because therapy is usually successful.

 - Therapy gets to the root of your problems

 - Your therapist will refer you to medical specialists if needed

 - Therapy teaches you to relate in a new, more productive way

-Experienced therapists are familiar with most sexual issues, and have proven ways to address each of them.
+You may feel embarrassed to talk about intimacy issues, but experienced therapists are familiar with most sexual problems, and have proven ways to address each of them.
 Every relationship is different, but the most effective methods of resolving sexual problems can be adapted for many couples.

 Therapy works when both parties want it to, and believe it will enough to do the work assigned.
 It only makes sense that practicing new, more caring ways of relating, and devoting time and energy to resolving difficulties will diminish or dissolve your roadblocks.